-European revenues for the year ended 30 June 2017 were \$7.5m compared to the prior year of \$10.2m reflecting softer trading conditions in key markets there and a softer market for the Germany-based DWL business.
+European revenues for the year ended 30 June 2018 were \$10.1m compared to the prior year of \$7.5m reflecting better trading conditions in key markets there and a better market for the Germany-based DWL business.

-The Group continues to make gains in Neuro diagnostic markets around the world, particularly China, with new and existing distribution partners executing agreements to pursue sales in their respective territories.
+The Group continues to make gains in Neuro diagnostic markets around the world, particularly China, with new and existing distribution partners executing agreements to continue to pursue sales in their respective territories.
 This is in addition to the on-going focus in our key global markets where we sell directly, such as, the US, Australia, Germany and France.